James-Randall-14/mit-blogger-application/Brainrot.md

 Contrast this to the meaning of the word today: Brainrot refers to a specific set of trends.
 > Previously, brainrot meant "media that rots your brain".
 > Now, brainrot means "skibidi toilet" and associated words.
+> It no longer just signifies "a thing that rots your brain", it refers to a specific vocabulary.

 When I talk about brainrot nowadays, iPad kids and sigma edits populate your noggin.
 Current day brainrot is an amalgamation of words, phrases, and media associated with the youngest among us ඞ.